China Scholarship Council (CSC) scholarships

 - Submit a scholarship application to CSC or work with your home university to submit an application to CSC.

 - The University of Auckland will assess each Application for Admission and make an offer to all suitable candidates.
-The University will help you to find a supervisor.
+You may contact potential supervisors if you wish, but the University will match your proposal with a suitable supervisor during the application process.
 The Offer of Place can be used as part of your application to CSC.
 Please note that CSC will accept conditional offers.

 - Successful applicants for PhD admission will be notified by the University of Auckland via an Offer of Place.
 Successful recipients of a CSC scholarship will be notified by CSC.